Ali-Mikael/Application-hacking/h4-Disaddembly.md

 # C) Backwards
 **Objective**
 - Modify the passtr programs's binary so that it accepts all passwords except the correct one
-  - Without the original source code ofcourse
+  - Without the original source code of course!
 - Demonstrate with tests that your solution works

 # Manipulation